f5devcentral/f5-automation-labs/docs/class2/module4/lab1.rst

   .. |image100| image:: /_static/image100.png
    :scale: 70%

-5. Once the Slack Notification Plugin has changed to ``Success`` tick the radio button for ``Restart Jenkins when installation is complete and no jobs are running``
+5. Once the Slack Notification Plugin has changed to ``Success``, tick the radio button for ``Restart Jenkins when installation is complete and no jobs are running``

   .. |image101| image:: /_static/image101.png
    :scale: 70%